 Upton Lovell, St Augustine of Canterbury Church - 3.7 miles (Historic Church)

-Nearest Accommodation to Fisherton Delamere, St Nicholas Church:
+Nearest Holiday Cottages to Fisherton Delamere, St Nicholas Church: